sary357/FastAPIDemo/README.md

 # stop api container
 $ docker-compose stop api

-# or you can use "make start-api" to start api container.
+# or you can use "make stop-api" to start api container.
 $ make stop-api
 ```